 Priority #4: Max 401k/403b & 457b Plan

-The next step is to finish maxing out your 401k or 403b retirement account up to the contribution limit of $19,500 for 2020.
+The next step is to finish maxing out your 401k or 403b retirement account to the contribution limit of $20,500 for 2022.
 You may also qualify for an additional retirement account called the 457b plan.

 If you are struggling to decide if you should max out your 401k/403b or 457b, don’t stress because you can max out both.

-This step can make the biggest difference in shortening your FIRE journey.
+This step can make the most significant difference in shortening your FIRE journey.

 Priority #5: Taxable Account